xuankimtran/docs-1/pages/katalon-analytics/docs/ip-settings.md

 In Katalon TestOps, you can create an IP whitelist to protect your Organization's data from any unauthorized access.

-**IP Address Restrictions** is a feature enabling you to whitelist which IP addresses/ranges that are allowed access to your system.

 > Requirements:
 >
 > * You need to subscribe to Katalon TestOps Enterprise plan.
 To request a trial of Katalon TestOps Enterprise, see [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).